DevMountain/Continuum/README.md

 2. Implement the `prepare(forSegue: ...)` function in the `AddPostTableViewController` to check for the segue identifier, capture the `destinationViewController` as a `PhotoSelectorViewController`, and assign `self` as the child view controller's delegate.

 ### Post Detail View Controller Share Sheet
+*In this section you will:*
-Use the `UIActivityController` class to present a share sheet from the Post Detail view.
-Share the image and the text of the first comment.
+*Use the `UIActivityController` class to present a share sheet from the Post Detail view.
+Share the image and the text of the first comment.*

 1. Add an IBAction from the Share button in your `PostDetailTableViewController` if you have not already.
 2. Initialize a `UIActivityViewController` with the `Post`'s image and the caption as the shareable objects.